Harsha92/Machine-Learning-Using-Python/Decission Tree/README.md

 __Example__:
 – Referring to example used above, where we want to segregate the students based on target variable ( playing cricket or not ).
-In the snapshot below, we split the population using two input variables Gender and Class.
+In this case we split the population using two input variables Gender and Class.
 Now, I want to identify which split is producing more homogeneous sub-nodes using Gini index.

 __Gini for Root node__: